Skip to content

 search_content query, directory (default "."), filePattern (default "*"), maxResults (default 100), caseSensitive (default false) Search file contents by regex or plain text (like grep).

 search_symbol symbol, directory (default "."), extension (default ""), maxResults (default 50) Find symbol definitions (class, function, interface, variable, etc.) using language-agnostic patterns.
+Results are automatically recorded as SymbolDefinition nodes in the evidence graph when EvidenceStore is configured.

 Probe